hltfbk/E3C-Corpus/README.md

 ## Data Collection and Organization

-The E3C corpus is organised into three layers, with different purposes.
+The E3C corpus is organised into three layers, with different purposes (Table 1).

 * Layer 1: about 25K tokens per language with full manual annotation of clinical entities, temporal information and factuality, for benchmarking and linguistic analysis.